 Until a few years ago, adults who never finished their regular high school education in Tennessee could choose between the GED and the HiSET to earn a credential that is across America regarded as the equivalency to a high school diploma.

-The GED® exam is only available in a computer-based format and has become pretty expensive ($120 for the four tests in total).
+The GED® exam is only available in a computer-based format and has become pretty expensive (currently around $144 for the four tests in total).

-The HiSET® exam is available in both paper-based and computer-based formats and is cheaper than the GED exam ($75 vs. $120), and is developed in line with the Common Core Education Standards.
+The HiSET® exam is available in both paper-based and computer-based formats and is cheaper than the GED exam, and is developed in line with the Common Core Education Standards.

 The HiSET exam includes five tests in the academic subject fields of Math, Science, Social Studies, Language Reading, and Language Writing.